 Then there are those, like any other brand, who simply hate the Rams and view them as being behind the competition of Ford and Chevy.
 What we do know is that there are a few common issues on the older trucks to look out for, which we will discuss in more detail later.
-We also know that you can run these trucks well into the hundreds of thousands of miles, giving them a growing reputation for durability and reliability.

 Table of Contents

 How Many Miles Can A Dodge Ram 1500 Last

 In all fairness, every vehicle has its own set of problems and each case is different, however, what this goes to show is that reliable high mileage is attainable with these RAM trucks.
 It proves these engines are robust and can take a beating if taken care of properly.

 OK, to satisfy the naysayers, let’s next look at some problems these Ram 1500s throw out.

 The earlier RAM models are well known for racking up high mileage.
 Sure the truck might start falling apart cosmetically, but many owners report that they just keep going.
 It’s not uncommon to see 200k miles and over 300k miles on the older models still going strong.

 And most of these trucks don’t live easy lives.
 Many of them have lived most of their existence on construction sites and are used in the commercial industry.